Remove the guilt and sprinkle your loved ones with eco-friendly confetti this Valentine’s Day.

 Watch the video!

 To get a similar look to our confetti, collect mostly red leaves and a few yellow ones too.
 Collect light green leaves for the mini hearts.
-Really, you could choose any colours and it would end up stunning.
+Really, you could choose any colours and it would end up stunning though.

 Check out the biodegradable confetti we made for New Year’s Eve.